How it all began at CatZero

 Carl Andrew

-Audit Committee, Health and Safety Committee
+Audit Committee, Health and Safety Committee, Chair of the Remuneration Committee

 Carl is CEO and founder of Westwood Management Consulting, a new consulting venture which takes an innovative approach to problem solving.